texfaq/texfaq.github.io/FAQ-landscape.md

 ---
+title:  Typesetting things in landscape orientation
 section: Adjusting the typesetting
 subsection: Page layout
 date: 2014-06-10
 ---

-# Typesetting things in landscape orientation

 It's often necessary to typeset part of a document in landscape orientation; to achieve this, one needs not only to change the page